emo-bon/hackathon2022/handson_instructions.md

     cwltool --outdir 2step-wf hack_wf.cwl hack_wf.yml

-Once completed, check the output directory!
+The job will take ~20secs, once completed, check the output directory!

 ## Edit the `.yml` script of the workflow and run again